-Minimum Distance Separation Formulae: means formulae developed by the Province to separate uses so as to reduce incompatibility concerns about odour from livestock facilities.
+Minimum Distance Separation Formulae means formulae and guidelines developed by the Province, as amended from time to time, to separate uses so as to reduce incompatibility concerns about odour from livestock facilities.
+(PPS 2020)

 Mobile Home: means any dwelling that is designed to be mobile, and constructed or manufactured to provide a permanent residence for one or more persons in accordance with CSA Z240 or Z241 but does not include a park model home, travel trailer or tent trailer or trailer otherwise designed.